drfurtado/ctbf/content/home/registration.md

 ## Step 1: Participant Registration Form {#step1}

 Participants are required to register before taking part of CTBF.
+If you are an instructor, [click here](instructors/index.html).

 > [Click here to open the form](https://bit.ly/3q12AGJ)